Skip to main content

 Smart thermostats monitor and regulate your home’s temperature.

 Just like the thermostat you’ve got now, a smart thermostat allows users to change the temperatures in their homes.
-Many come with touch screens that replace knobs and buttons, which provide a more user-friendly interface.
-Smart thermostats also come with mobile apps that allow you to remotely adjust settings, and they’re compatible with voice-controlled personal assistants, like Amazon Alexa and Google Assistant.
+Many devices come with touch screens that replace knobs and buttons, providing a more user-friendly interface.
+Smart thermostats also come with Matter-enabled mobile apps that allow you to remotely adjust settings, and they’re compatible with voice-controlled personal assistants, like Amazon Alexa and Google Assistant.

-These smart home devices put user experience first, meaning they are built to be intuitive and easy to use, unlike the old thermostat in my first apartment that came with 14 buttons, one of which was permanently smashed in.
-They’re also intuitive, meaning they can learn your patterns and adjust heating settings to provide optimal energy saving in your home.
+These smart home devices prioritize user experience, making them intuitive and easy to use.
+Some can even learn your patterns and adjust heating settings to provide optimal energy saving in your home.

 How does a smart thermostat work?